HAU

 7.1.1.
 The monographs of the Society for Ethnographic Theory shall be published under the name of HAU Books.

 7.1.2.
 The Editorial Collective shall consist of a group of equal Editors.
-The HAU Books Editorial Collective shall consist of a minimum of two editors and a maximum of five, appointed by the Board of Directors for a term of four years, renewable by the Board of Directors.
+The HAU Books Editorial Collective shall consist of a minimum of two editors and a maximum of seven, appointed by the Board of Directors for a term of four years, renewable by the Board of Directors.

 7.1.3.
 The Board of Directors shall hire a Managing Editor or Senior Editorial Assistants as freelance professionals to support the work of HAU Books.